Above Food Ingredients Inc. Updates on Palm Global Merger and Approves Appointment of Auditor with Tokenized-Asset and Crypto Currency Expertise

-Regina, Saskatchewan--(Newsfile Corp. - July 31, 2025) - Above Food Ingredients Inc. (NASDAQ: ABVE) ("Above Food" or the "Company") today issued an update regarding its proposed merger with Palm Global Technologies Limited ("Palm Global"), including a shareholder letter from Palm Global Chairman, Peter Knez.
+Regina, Saskatchewan--(Newsfile Corp. - August 1, 2025) - Above Food Ingredients Inc. (NASDAQ: ABVE) ("Above Food" or the "Company") today issued an update regarding its proposed merger with Palm Global Technologies Limited ("Palm Global"), including a shareholder letter from Palm Global Chairman, Peter Knez.
 The letter confirms that nearly 90% of Palm Global shareholders have already committed their support for the transaction.
-The Company also announced their decision to appoint CBIZ CPA as its independent auditor to complete the audit and facilitate the filing of its Annual Report on Form 20-F for the fiscal year ended January 31, 2025, to regain compliance in accordance with Nasdaq Listing Rule 5250(c)(1).
+The Company also announced their decision to appoint CBIZ CPA as its independent auditor to complete the audit and facilitate the filing of its Annual Report on Form 20-F for the fiscal year ended January 31, 2025, to regain compliance under Nasdaq Listing Rule 5250(c)(1), in accordance with a Notice of Delinquency received from the Listing Qualifications Department of Nasdaq on June 11, 2025.

 Following a comprehensive search, Above Food selected CBIZ CPA based on its proven expertise and alignment with the Company's strategic expansion into asset tokenization and stablecoin markets.
 This decision reflects the significance of the proposed merger with Palm Global and Palm Global's substantial interest in Palm Promax Investments.
 The audit is expected to be completed within four to six weeks - well in advance of the 180-day timeline set by Nasdaq.